glenviewjeff/HyperWindowSnap/README.md

 # Hyper Window Snap

-Hyper Window Snap is a script for [AutoHotKey] that expands upon Windows built-in window-snapping hotkeys by adding many new snap methods, including docking, moving, shrinking, windows.
+Hyper Window Snap is a script for [AutoHotKey] that expands upon Windows built-in window-snapping hotkeys by adding many new snap methods, including docking, moving, and shrinking windows.
 It can also detach Chrome tabs into a new window in a desired screen position.

 ## Installation Steps